mihle3124/Tourism_Project/README.md

 &nbsp; - Hotels must also comply.
 &nbsp; - No more than two paying guests at a time
 &nbsp; - Guest must have free and unobstructed access to all rooms and exits.
-&nbsp; - Internal doors cannot have key locks that allow guests to leave and lock their room behind them.
+&nbsp; - Internal doors cannot have key locks that allow guests to leave and
+&nbsp; lock their room behind them.

 ### &nbsp; Covid

-&nbsp; The effects of the Covid Pandemic for New York rental real estate is assumed to have first taken place in 2020.
+&nbsp; The effects of the Covid Pandemic on New York rental real estate is assumed to have first taken place in 2020.

 ## Data